Start the conversation

 Mr. Simons' son, Eli Simon, will serve as CEO.
 He is SPG's senior vice president-corporate investments.
 Before joining SPG, he was principal, head of North American Lodging for Och-Ziff Real Estate.

 Brian J. McDade, Chief Financial Officer of SPG, will also serve as CFO of the SPAC.

-The S1 says that Mr. Simon and his team will be looking for “an innovative business with the potential to disrupt various aspects of the retail industry" to buy with the proceeds.
+Mr. Simon and his team will be looking for “an innovative business with the potential to disrupt various aspects of the retail industry" to buy with the proceeds.

 Given that its tenant base includes some of the best-known retailers, restaurants, movie theatres, and entertainment centers, I would think that no one on the planet knows more about retail disruption than Mr. Simon and his team.

 The language leaves open a pretty wide range of possibilities, including traditional retail, e-commerce, gaming, e-sports, and restaurants as among the possibilities.

 I think that investing alongside someone who, after decades of success, just successfully maneuvered through one of the worst possible business situations for his industry is probably a winning proposition.

 Even if you missed the IPO, you can still get shares for just $10.